fsperotto/lts/lts/nts/pkg_docs/README.tex.md

 Conclusion
 ==========

-We trained four classes of models ñ a traditional trigram model with linear interpolation, with weights learned by expectation maximization;
+We trained four classes of models ‚Äì a traditional trigram model with linear interpolation, with weights learned by expectation maximization;
 a simple neural network language model following (Bengio et al., 2003); a single-layer LSTM baseline; and an extension to this model that uses